 Analyze the Data

-It is recommended that you use the ''checked" data for your analysis.
-This data has been checked and verified by the project leader.
-Using this data will ensure that when students analyze the data they will not be mislead by any unreasonable, unverified, or incorrect data.
-However, comparing the "unchecked" database to the "checked" database might be a good exercise for advanced students.
-They could determine if all the "unchecked" data makes sense.
-Scientists NEVER throw out data without looking into why there might be strange results and this might be a good lesson for your students.
-Students are welcome to use the project Discussion Area to question other students about their results and to provide recommendations to the project leader about what to do with "questionable" data.
+You can use either the "checked" or "unchecked" data for your analysis.
+Using the "checked" data will probably be more important for younger students, while it actually might be a good experience for older students to determine if all the "unchecked" data makes sense.
+How to scrutinize data is such an important lesson for students to learn.
+Students are welcome to use the Discussion Area to question other students about their results and to provide recommendations to the project leader about what to do with "questionable" data.